Long-lived charged Higgs at LHC as a probe of scalar Dark Matter: Inert charged Higgs boson phenomenology at LHC

-The Feynman amplitude of the decay, $ \M_{H^+ \to S_i f \bar f'},$ is proportional to $\eta_i=s$ if the outgoing scalar is singlet-like (usually this is the lightest state) or to $\eta_i=c$ if the outgoing scalar is doublet-like where $s (c)$ is the sine (cosine) of the mixing angle of the new scalar states.
+The decay rate \Eq{Gffexactm0} is proportional to $\eta_i^2=s^2$ if the outgoing scalar is singlet-like (usually this is the lightest state) or to $\eta_i^2=c^2$ if the outgoing scalar is doublet-like where $s (c)$ is the sine (cosine) of the mixing angle of the new scalar states.
 The model dependence enters in the value of the $\eta_i$ parameter and in the number of $S_i$ possible states: two for an inert doublet model \cite{Cao:2007rm,Dolle:2009ft}, four for our model.
+From the approximated rate \Eq{Gffapprox} is clear the strong suppression induced by $\D M \ll M_{S_i} $.
+Moreover we notice that in the region $0< \d < 5/9$, and in particular in the region $\d \ll 1$, \Eq{Gffapprox} is a increasing function of $\d$, in agreement with the kinematic behavior of \Eq{Gff} and \Eq{Gffexactm0}.

-Fig. \ref{Hpdisplacedgeneral} shows model independent contour plots for (the distance $\ell$)x(the sine of singlet-doublet mixing angle squared, $ \eta_i^2$) travelled by $H^\pm$ as a function of the dark matter mass $M_\text{DM}$ and the mass gap $\Delta M=M_{H^\pm}-M_\text{DM}$.
+Fig. \ref{Hpdisplacedgeneral} shows model independent contour plots for (the distance $\ell$)$\times$(the sine of singlet-doublet mixing angle squared, $ \eta_i^2$) travelled by $H^\pm$ as a function of the dark matter mass $M_\text{DM}$ and the mass gap $\Delta M=M_{H^\pm}-M_\text{DM}$.
 In the left panel we consider large values for $\Delta M$ while in the right panel we assume $\D M<8$ GeV.
-One can see that, in order to get a macroscopic displaced vertex (for instance $\ell \gtrsim 1 $~mm), one needs both small values for the mixing parameter $ \eta_i^2$ and the small mass gap.
+One can see that, in order to get a macroscopic displaced vertex (for instance $\ell \gtrsim 0.1 $~mm), one needs both small values for the mixing parameter $ \eta_i^2$ and the small mass gap.
 However, the latter needs not to be fine tuned to extreme values, the mass gap of several GeV is quite natural.